ayanc/edgeml.mdp/README.md

 ## Acknowledgments

-This work was partially supported by the National Science Foundation under award no. CPS-1646579.
+This work was partially supported by the National Science Foundation under awards no. CPS-1646579 and CNS-1514254.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors, and do not necessarily reflect the views of the National Science Foundation.